Planning your website design content? One of the ‘must have’ pages is the About page.

 Think about your business model as a whole, and reveal the intriguing characteristics of your business.

-You can present how your business was founded, what inspired your founders, which problems you intend to solve and reveal different fascinating details which only your true followers would understand.
+You can present how your business was founded, what inspired your founders, which problems you solve and reveal unique fascinating details which only your true followers would understand and appreciate.

 3 | Tell Your Story